"For 'the Sun of Righteousness,' who drives His chariot over all, pervades equally all

 with both Osiris and Horus, the latter two symbolizing sun gods or aspects of the sun.
 Indeed, the Egyptian

 Christians or Copts repeatedly identified Osiris and Horus with Jesus in both myth and ritual, as the mythical

 lives of all three characters coalesced in numerous respects.
 As related by Egyptologist Sir Dr. E.A.
 Wallis

-"In Osiris the Christian Egyptians found the prototype of Christ, and in the
+"In Osiris the Christian Egyptians found the prototype of Christ, and in the pictures and statues

 This fact of identifying both Osiris and Horus - again, essentially sun gods - with Jesus is

 demonstrated thoroughly in my book Christ in Egypt: The Horus-Jesus Connection.
 For instance, as stated in Christ in

 Regarding the connection between the Egyptian religion, Gnosticism and Christianity, Dr.

 "...the Copts of Egypt during the early Christian centuries were known for their massive

 production of Apocrypha and pseudepigrapha.
 This characteristic of the early Copts should not be surprising